Back to Science for Nonmajors.

 The AND is not a word but an operator that gets the overlap between two main ideas.
 The "quotes" bind the phrase,"cell phones" together, and the * retrieves single and plural words.

-6) Check off the Full Text box and type in your search.
-Click the turquoise Search button with the white magnifying glass to launch your search.
+6) Type in your search, and click the turquoise Search button with the white magnifying glass to launch your search.

 7) ProQuest presents results in groups of twenty (see below).